ravis-nrel/ravis/server/README.md

 - `/src/routes/index.js` - Defines all the routes this API is listening on
 - `/src/controllers/*.js` - The controllers handle the requests received
 - `/src/models/*.js` - For more sophisticated endpoints, model code would handle data parsing and formatting, database access, etc. Current data is too simplistic to require model code, but during integration of proprietary forecast data at NREL we used several models to facilitate the endpoints ability to server more complex data
-- `/src/utils/*.js` - Utility code that doesn't quite match model or controller use case
+- `/src/utils/*.js` - Utility code and support classes
 - `/src/views/*.hbs` - View templates.
 While this application doesn't serve web pages per se, it does include views for error pages and a basic homepage useful for a health check or ping monitor

 ## Endpoints